-We’ve combined two of our favourite activities - threading and printing - to make these autumnal and spooky spider-web pictures.
+We’ve combined two of our favourite activities – threading and printing – to make these autumnal and spooky spider-web pictures.
 They’re simple and quick to make, and the best part is you can make them from bits and pieces that you’re bound to have already.
-Read on to see how we did it!
+Read on to see how we did this fabulous spiderweb craft!

 Autumn may be the season of changing leaves, conkers and fantastical fungi, but it’s also the season of the spider.
 With amorous house spiders invading our homes and garden spiders spinning webs between every bush and tree outside, our morning walks are often through landscapes decorated with shining, dew-laden silver webs.

 We were inspired by all those cobwebs to make our own glittering spiderweb artwork (and just in time for Halloween, too!), using home-made stamps to do it.
 Here’s how you can make your own…

 - Darning Needles or Kids’ Plastic Needles